Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Varying the Intrinsic Parameters

 \section{Varying the Intrinsic Parameters}

 For our initial simulations, we generate signals with true parameter values that correspond to specific samples of the posterior obtained in the \ac{LVK} \texttt{IMRPhenomPv2\_NRTidalv2} analysis of GW230529 using the low secondary-spin prior described in Section~\ref{sec:methods} ~\citep{ligo_scientific_collaboration_2024_10845779}.
+We refer to these samples as \textsc{Max Likelihood}, \textsc{Equal Mass}, and \textsc{Secondary Peak}.
+The parameter values for each of these samples are shown in Fig.~\ref{fig:gw230529_pe}.
+Each of the three parameter sets we consider would have profound astrophysical implications if they represent the true properties of the GW230529 progenitor.

-We refer to these samples as \textsc{Max Likelihood}, \textsc{Equal Mass}, and \textsc{Secondary Peak}. \textsc{Max Likelihood} corresponds to the posterior sample with the largest likelihood value, with unequal masses characteristic of a mass-gap \ac{BH} merging with a standard-mass \ac{NS}. \textsc{Equal Mass} has parameters corresponding to the posterior sample with the most equal mass ratio, with component masses characteristic of two heavy \acp{NS}. \textsc{Secondary Peak} is the maximum-likelihood sample out of the subset of samples in which $m_{1}< 3~\Msun$, to capture the secondary mode in the original $m_{1}$ posterior.
+\textsc{Max Likelihood} corresponds to the posterior sample with the largest likelihood value, with unequal masses characteristic of a mass-gap \ac{BH} merging with a standard-mass \ac{NS}.
+If representative of the true GW230529 system, this would indicate that \acp{BH} can exist in the lower mass gap, with implications for both the supernova mechanism and the multimessenger prospects of the \ac{NSBH} population~\citep{LIGOScientific:2024elc}.

+\textsc{Equal Mass} has parameters corresponding to the posterior sample with the most equal mass ratio, with component masses characteristic of two heavy \acp{NS}.
+If we could determine that GW230529 corresponded to such a system, this would provide additional evidence for the existence of massive \acp{NS}~\citep[e.g.,][]{Romani:2022jhd}, improving constraints on the \ac{NS} \ac{EOS}.
+Such a massive \ac{BNS} system would be a significant outlier relative to the Galactic population of double \acp{NS}~\citep{Farr:2010tu}, suggesting either an observational selection effect or distinct formation processes leading to differences in the mass distributions for the population observed with \acp{GW} versus the population observed electromagnetically~\citep[e.g.,][]{Galaudage:2020zst, Romero-Shaw:2020aaj, Safarzadeh:2020efa}.

+\textsc{Secondary Peak} corresponds to the maximum-likelihood sample out of the subset of samples for which $m_{1}< 3~\Msun$, selected to capture the secondary mode in the original $m_{1}$ posterior.
+With a primary mass of $\approx 2.8~\Msun$, if this choice of parameters is representative of the true GW230529 system, the primary compact object would have a mass similar to the secondary of GW190814~\citep{LIGOScientific:2020zkf}, and the binary system may be an analog of the pulsar with a $\sim 2.1$--$2.7$~\Msun companion observed by MeerKAT~\citep{Barr:2024wwl}.
 The key binary parameters for each chosen sample, along with the optimal \ac{SNR} in the LIGO Livingston detector, are given in Table~\ref{tab:params}.